google/trillian/README.md

 generalisation of the ideas which underpin [Certificate Transparency](https://certificate-transparency.org).

+## Requirements

+You must have Go 1.7.1 installed.

 ## Build

 If you're not with the Go program of working within its own directory